dharapvj/ng2-signalr/README.md

 # ng2-signalr
 An angular typescript library that allows you to connect to Asp.Net SignalR

+## This fork is made so that we can publish a angular 5 compatible library on npm.
+I would delete this fork once the main library updates.

 ## Features:
  1. 100% typescript
  2. use rxjs to observe server events